TeachBooks/mirror_mude_book/book/sandbox/SanPart/ObservationTheory/01_Introduction.md

 As in other physical sciences, empirical data are used in Civil and Environmental Engineering and Applied Earth Sciences to make inferences so as to describe physical reality.
 Many such problems involve the determination of unknown model parameters that bear a functional relationship to the set of observed data or measurements.
 This determination or parameter estimation can be based on different estimation principles.

 From experience we know that various uncertain phenomena can be modeled as a random variable (or a random vector), say $Y$.
 In this part the random variables are measurements (e.g., sensor readings), which are uncertain due to random errors.
-We will refer to these random variables (our iput data) $Y$ as the *observables*.
+We will refer to these random variables (our input data) $Y$ as the *observables*.

 The unknown model parameters will be denoted as $\mathrm{x}$.
 The ingredients for this part on sensing and observation theory can then be summarized as follows:
-* a model to describe relation between observables $Y$ and parameters of interest $\mathrm{x}$
+* a model to describe the relation between observables $Y$ and parameters of interest $\mathrm{x}$
 * estimation method(s) to estimate the parameters as function of $Y$: $\hat{X}=q(Y)$ (i.e., the estimation method defines the function $q$)
 * uncertainty propagation to assess the precision of the estimated parameters $\hat{X}$
 * hypothesis testing to account for errors in data and/or to choose best model from different candidates